asconwe/vue-contenteditable-directive/README.md

 </script>
 ```

 The directive uses innerText to manipulate the DOM by default.
-However, you can use the modifier, 'dangerousHTML' - `v-contentdeditable:someDataKey.dangerousHTML="true"` - to allow the directive to use and set the innerHTML of the editable element.
+However, you can use the modifier, 'dangerousHTML', to allow the directive to use and set the innerHTML of the editable element: ``
+v-contentdeditable:someDataKey.dangerousHTML="true"
+`` .
 Be sure to protect your app against XSS!